arthur875/arthur875/README.md

 |     5|   SQL         |
 </details>

+###🌱 I’m currently learning rust and java

+###🔭 I’m currently working on creating a fron-end application in rust

 <!--
 **arthur875/arthur875** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...